Markuszów: Jewish community

-Before the Holocaust, the Jewish population numbered 2,000.
-In April 1942 about 500 Jews, mainly the elderly and the ill, were deported to the death camp in Sobibór.
+Before the Holocaust, the Jewish population numbered approximately 2,000, constituting slightly more than half of the settlement's inhabitants.
+In the 1921 census, Markuszów had 1,001 Jewish residents, representing 54.2% of the population.
+In April 1942, about 500 Jews, mainly the elderly and ill, were deported to the Sobibor extermination camp.
 The deported were replaced by a large group of displaced Jewish refugees from Slovakia.
-A group of Jewish partisans from Markuszów operated in the forests for some time, but most of them were captured and executed.
-On May 9, 1942, the remaining Jews from the ghetto were deported to the gas chambers at Sobibór.
+A group of Jewish partisans from Markuszów operated in the forests for some time, but most were captured and executed.
+On May 9, 1942, the remaining Jews from the ghetto were deported to the gas chambers at Sobibór, while some were killed on the spot.
 The Jewish community ceased to exist.
+The Germans also devastated the local Jewish cemeteries and destroyed the synagogue.